moebarox/credit-balance-bot/README.md

 ### Join

-Join as a member to the group billing
+Join as a member to the group billing.

 #### Options

-- `key` - Billing key
+- `key` - Billing key.

 #### Examples